statpascal/emul99/readme.txt

 tape.pas) as a toggle of the cassette input.

+Serial/Parallel I/O

+An experimental implementation of an RS232/PIO interface is implemented.
+Output should work reasonably well while input - especially into the P-Code system - may fail.
+Different files can be configured for the input and output of each device (see serial.cfg).
+Under Linux it should be possible to use device files or named pipes.

 Implementation Notes

 The implementation is rather concise (about 5000 lines of Pascal source